orchestral/toolkit-docs/testbench.md

 ### PHPUnit Configuration

-You can separate your tests in your `phpunit.xml` file by providing different testsuites, allowing you to run your Feature tests on demand.
+You can separate your tests in your `phpunit.xml` file by providing different test suites, allowing you to run your Feature tests on demand.

 For example: